Community infrastructure levy

 The charge applies to most new development where new floorspace is proposed of 100 square metres or more or where a new dwelling is created.
 The amount payable will depend on the relevant rate(s) and the number of square metres of new Gross Internal Area (GIA) proposed.
 The charge will be calculated when planning permission is given, and must be paid when development commences.

-The current charge will reflect the cumulative increases in construction costs in the years since the Dartford CIL Charging Schedule was adopted in April 2014, through the national index of construction costs (for 2017 this is just under 34% which will be applied to all original charging rates).
+The current charge will reflect the cumulative increases in construction costs in the years since the Dartford CIL Charging Schedule was adopted in April 2014, through the national index of construction costs (for 2018 this is just over 35.5% which will be applied to all original charging rates).
 The original charging rates for eligible development are set out in Dartford's Charging Schedule PDF, 4351.62 KB PDF, 4433.57 KB

 Forms and Further Information